 17Although most Reg CF state notice requirements are triggered upon the filing of a Form C, legal counsel should be consulted to confirm no state notices are required in connection with the dissemination of the Rule 206 CF communication.

-18As amended, the information specified in Rule 204(b) of Reg CF is limited to: (1) a statement that the issuer is conducting an offering pursuant to Section 4(a)(6) of the Securities Act, the name of the intermediary through which the offering is being conducted, and information (including a link to any written communications) directing the potential investor to the intermediary’s platform; (2) the terms of the offering; and (3) factual information about the legal identity and business location of the issuer, limited to the name of the issuer of the security, the address, the phone number and Web site of the issuer, the e-mail address of a representative of the issuer and a brief description of the business of the issuer.
+18As amended, the information specified in Rule 204(b) of Reg CF is limited to: (1) a statement that the issuer is conducting an offering pursuant to Section 4(a)(6) of the Securities Act, the name of the intermediary through which the offering is being conducted, and information (including a link to any written communications) directing the potential investor to the intermediary’s platform; and (2) factual information about the legal identity and business location of the issuer, limited to the name of the issuer of the security, the address, the phone number and Web site of the issuer, the e-mail address of a representative of the issuer and a brief description of the business of the issuer.

 19If the non-Reg CF offering materials will be filed via EDGAR (e.g., a Form 1-A for a concurrent offering under Regulation A), the link to the intermediary’s platform may not be a live hyperlink.
 With respect to a concurrent Rule 506(c) offering conducted through a funding portal acting as intermediary for the Reg CF offering, the SEC has indicated that such an arrangement may contravene Rule 401 of Reg CF as well as the broker registration requirements of the 1934 Act.

 22If a crowdfunding issuer were to sell its securities to both a crowdfunding vehicle and investors outside of the crowdfunding vehicle, then such crowdfunding issuer would need to file two separate Form Cs.
 One Form C would be a joint filing with the crowdfunding vehicle and the other Form C would be a single filing by the crowdfunding issuer for the offer and sale to the non-SPV investors.